 “My supervisors are very supportive and encourage me to pursue different activities that I am interested in, such as attending conferences and taking leadership positions in organizations on campus.”

 What is it about your grad program that enables you to thrive and be successful?

-I am involved in the collaborative program at the Centre for Environment and Sustainability.
-This program has given me the opportunity to get involved in different initiatives at Western and provides a platform for open interdisciplinary discussion and exchanging ideas related to environment and sustainability.
+I am involved in the collaborative specialization at the Centre for Environment and Sustainability.
+This specialization has given me the opportunity to get involved in different initiatives at Western and provides a platform for open interdisciplinary discussion and exchanging ideas related to environment and sustainability.